fluid-cloudnative/fluid-client-java/docs/DataRestoreLocation.md

 # DataRestoreLocation

+DataRestoreLocation describes the spec restore location of  Dataset
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **nodeName** | **String** | NodeName describes the nodeName of restore if Path is  in the form of local://subpath |  [optional]